Family: Lamiaceae

 Sunlightfull

-Moistureaverage, in moist sites they will expand rapidly becoming aggressive and invasive
+Soil & SiteAverage, in moist sites, they will expand rapidly, becoming aggressive and invasive

 Rootsfibrous

-MaintenanceAfter blooming cut back to the ground.
-Cutting back eliminates the bare knee stems and the mildew laden leaves.
+MaintenanceAfter blooming, cut back to the ground.
+Cutting back eliminates the bare knee stems and the mildew-laden leaves.
 Monarda dies out in the center and needs to be divided every 2-3 years.
-Dig healthy clumps and replant or dig out center and fill with compost.
+Dig healthy clumps and replant, or dig out the center and fill with compost.
 The plants will rapidly regrow.
-Should be placed behind a plant that will cover up the space left when Monarda is cut back.
-All Monarda are prone to get mildew but the newer cultivars are said to be mildew resistant.
-I doubt if any are totally resistant.
+It should be placed behind a plant that will cover up the space left when Monarda is cut back

-Misc FactsThis planted is called Oswego Tea because it was discovered by John Betram near Oswego, New York.
+Misc FactsCalled Oswego Tea because it was discovered by John Betram near Oswego, New York.
 He used the leaves to make tea.
-The genus was named after Nicolas Monardes a 16th century botanist.
+The genus was named after Nicolas Monardes, a 16th-century botanist.

 Author's NotesThis is an older cultivar but is still one of the darker reds.

-Notes & Reference#4-Herbaceous Perennial Plants (Allan Armitage), #40-Herbaceous Ornamental Plant(Steven Stills), Boerner Botanical Gardens Database
+Notes & Reference#4-Herbaceous Perennial Plants (Allan Armitage), #40-Herbaceous Ornamental Plant(Steven Stills), Boerner Botanical Gardens Database, #274-Site Authors' observations and growing experiences of different Monarda.

 Cart Image